Legal Translation can be very important for working overseas, or dealing with a visa or foreign insurance… No need to worry! Here are the details.

 A certified translation is one which fulfills the requirements in the country in question, enabling it to be used in formal procedures, with the translator accepting responsibility for its accuracy.

 1. Chinese work permit

-When applying for a work permit, there are several documents that need to be provided to the Chinese authorities, many of which need to be translated.
-Some examples of documents that need to be translated are,
+When you apply for a work permit, there are several documents that need to be provided to the Chinese authorities, many of which need to be translated.
+Some examples of documents that need you need to translate:

 - letters of recommendation from former employers,